 My goal was to document, collect, and present an inspired, cohesive piece that represents a history of movie titles through one actress’s filmography while adding my own design language and take on each film.
 I wanted a specific history of typography and lettering to live together on a poster in a meaningful way.

 I would watch each film with a sketchbook in hand, decide on my reference, sketch a solid idea, and then jump on the computer and try to finish one title in one sitting.
 I would try to complete three titles per week so that I wouldn't fuss too much and so that getting 34 titles finished in a few months couldn't turn into a few years!
 The pieces I created were 4x3 just like the 4:3 aspect ratio of the majority of the films themselves.

 I began the project with a series of titles from films that most movie fans would associate with Garland: The Wizard of Oz, Meet Me in St. Louis, and A Star is Born.
 After those films, I started from the very beginning of her film career in 1936 and continued chronologically until her final acting performance in a film she completed in 1963.

 The typeface I used for the captions under each card is set in a font called “Meyer Two” (misspelling of Louis B. Mayer’s last name intentional) which was one of five fonts that Linotype cut to Mayer’s personal specifications to be used at M-G-M in their film titles and silent film subtitles.
 It was drawn in 1926 and digitally revived by David Berlow in 1994.

 Check out my Print Magazine feature about the project HERE.

-The poster is printed at the original one-sheet poster size (27" x 41") on a beautiful metallic stock that has a filmic quality and might remind you of a vintage silver gelatin portrait you might have received after writing to your favorite M-G-M star.
+The poster was printed at the original one-sheet poster size (27" x 41") on a beautiful metallic stock with a filmic quality that might remind you of a vintage silver gelatin portrait you might have received after writing to your favorite M-G-M star.

 1936 · 20th Century-Fox · as Sairy Dodd